 If only running a construction company was as easy as just getting the job done.
 But unfortunately along with it comes the responsibility, or headache, of the financial aspects of the business as well.
 Here are 6 financial challenges that construction companies, contractors, and subcontractors typically face.

 - Access to lines of credit – For many years banks have been hesitant to lend to construction companies, especially on paid-when-paid contracts and progress billing.

-- Inability to be flexible – Mainly due to cash flow, scheduling, and staffing constraints, many in the construction industry find it hard to be flexible in regards to the job once it has started.
+- Inability to be flexible – Mainly due to cash flow, scheduling, and staffing constraints, many in the construction industry find it hard to be flexible in regard to the job once it has started.

 - Managing cash flow – It can be very hard for construction companies, contractors, and subcontractors to manage their cash flow when many clients can take 30, 60, or 90+ days to pay and you have expenses such as materials and payroll to pay in advance.